csev/dj4e/assn/dj4e_install52.md

     cd ~/django_projects/mysite
     python manage.py startapp polls

 You should only run this command once.
-It creates a new folder under `mysite` called `polls` with the following skeleton files for your new application:
+It creates a new folder under `~/django_projects/mysite` called `polls` with the following skeleton files for your new application:

     django_projects/